-The need for auxiliary lanes was based on the turn lane warrants listed in the SHAC.
-The following table shows the data and criteria necessary to identify the need for exclusive right-turn and left-turn deceleration lanes at the intersections in the Study area.
+The need for auxiliary lanes was based on the turn lane warrants listed in the SHAC for roadways classified as R-B. The following table shows the data and criteria necessary to identify the need for exclusive right-turn and left-turn deceleration lanes at the intersections in the Study area.